Category: Events

 A friendly group for all abilities of crocheter.
 Barbara will be on hand to teach beginners, add to your crochet skills or troubleshoot problems.
 Or just bring along your latest project and crochet together.
 Bring your own equipment or Barbara can supply at a price.
 Refreshment break in the Canteen.

-Kids, come and read to Ash the PAT Dog
+Kids, Come and Read to Ash the PAT Dog

 Wednesdays, 4pm @ Southwold Library